mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 `01/2022 - 9/2022`
 __Lead Backend Developer__

-- Working closely with senior tech lead, head of engineering and stakeholders to understand business requirements and help translate these into technical requirements for the development team.
+- Working closely with senior tech lead, head of engineering and stakeholders to understand business requirements.
+- Translate business requirements into technical requirements for the development team.
 - Planning and documenting technical specifications for features or system design.
-- Designing, building and configuring applications to meet business process and application requirements.
-- Directing the development team in the design, development, coding, testing and debugging of applications
+- Directing the development team in the design, development, coding, testing and debugging of applications.
 - Writing testable, scalable and efficient code and leading code reviews.
-- Mentoring junior team members and ensuring they adhere to determined software quality standards.

 __Eatigo__ (Bangkok | Thailand)